Chapter 100, “Declaration of War.”

 I lost count of how many times “Glassy Skies” played.

-Not only this, but the opening, “Munou”, is flat out terrible, with barely any effort put into it.
+Not only this, but the opening, “Munou”, is flat out terrible, with barely any effort put into the animation, with it just focusing on Kaneki’s face the entire time.

 However, despite the many problems I have mentioned, I still do not consider √A to be a bad season.